naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris: I love cooking breakfast.
 It makes the whole house smell like bacon.

-Tikiman: That’s true, but it also smells like fire and panic.
+Nadine Sad: That’s true, but it also smells like fire and panic.

-Eris: You and the smoke detector need to get off my case.
+Eris Annoyed: You and the smoke detector need to get off my case.

 %

-Eris: So I can either do something dumb that could very well get me injured or I can listen to Rhea and not do the thing,
+Eris Annoyed: So I can either do something dumb that could very well get me injured or I can listen to Rhea and not do the thing,

 Eris: Well there’s a clear right answer here.